Prospective Students

 What does it take to thrive in this lab?

-Pragmatically, because of the nature of the data we use, an interest in methods and statistics would make your time in the lab more tolerable.
-Additionally, I believe that good communication (verbal and written) is the bedrock of good science, so trainees who are motivated to continuously improve their writing and presentation skills would thrive.
+Pragmatically, because of the types of data we use, an interest in methods and statistics is important for making your time in the lab tolerable.
+Additionally, since clear communication is the foundation of good science, trainees who are motivated to continually strengthen their writing and presentation skills will be best positioned to thrive.

 This is very important: I do not expect you to come in as a statistics maven or a writing expert.
 Do not rule yourself out based on your current skills.
 If you feel that you struggle with statistics or writing (like I did when I started my doctoral training), there are plenty of resources within the doctoral program and the lab to help you along.
 People enter doctoral programs, in part, to learn and improve these very skills.
 You will learn to get comfortable with being uncomfortable.
 What I do expect is an openness, even an eagerness, to make consistent progress on these scientific skills.